374 Airlift Wing

 374 Contracting Squadron

-Position: USAF Contract Specialist, GS-1102-07 / 09 / 11 (No current vacancies, but continuing to collect resumes)
+Position: USAF Contract Specialist, GS-1102-07 / 09 / 11 (Potential vacancies, continuing to collect resumes)

 Duty Description: Federal government contracting is the process of writing contracts to buy anything and everything the Government needs to run its operations.
 374th Contracting Squadron is responsible for buying everything that the 374th Airlift Wing needs, from supplies to services to construction.
 As a Contract Specialist you will be representing the Government in the contracting process.
 The Government will always have a need for Contract Specialists.
 No matter where your next DOD base is, there will likely be a Contracting Office responsible for buying what the Government needs.
+Many of our Contractors are local companies, so Japanese language ability is a plus!

 *Please redact all Social Security Numbers (SSNs)